TomSpencerLondon/concurrency-basics/markdown.md

 ---
 class: middle

-# It's just a demo
+# Demo Voting application
- - A webservice
+ - A webservice with websockets
- - One endpoint
- - One user
+ - Voters can vote on proposals in real time
 ???
 Let's set the scene.